 - Increased Effectiveness: In a study conducted by the American Academy of Dental Sleep Medicine, combined therapy was shown to be more effective at reducing apnea events (stoppages in breathing during sleep) than CPAP therapy alone.
 With just a CPAP machine, patients in the study experienced an average of 4 apnea events an hour.
 Using combined therapy, the number of apnea events was reduced to just 2, meaning those patients fundamentally got more uninterrupted sleep.

 - Increased Convenience: CPAP machines are very hard to travel with, so many patients simply leave them at home whenever they hit the road.
 For someone using combined therapy, however, they can always easily pack and take their oral appliance with them, ensuring they get a good night’s rest wherever they go.

 Is Combined Therapy Right For You?

 At our dental office, Dr. Mitch Conditt is committed to finding the perfect treatment for each of his patients so they can rest easy and feel energized day after day.
-If you’re interested in learning more about combined therapy and what it could do for you, we invite you to schedule a FREE consultation with Dr. Conditt today.
+If you’re interested in learning more about combined therapy and what it could do for you, we invite you to schedule an appointment with Dr. Conditt today.